 - The Enable Agent property is used to enable or disable this connector. - The Tag Set Count property is used to change the number of tag sets supported by the connector.
 Up to thirty tag sets may be created.
 Changes to this value cannot be undone and will clear the undo buffer. - The Update Mode property is used to specify which data values should be sent in each update message.
 Send Changes will send only those values that have changed by more than their deadband since data was last sent.
 Send All If Any will send all the data values from a tag set if any values in that set changed by more than the deadband.
 Send All Data will send all the data on each update event, whether or not anything has changed. - The Reconnection property is used to specify how the connector should behave when a connection is dropped and re-established.
 Send All Data will reset the history values used to detect changes, and thereby resend all the data.
 Per Update Mode will treat the reconnection update as a normal update and therefore use the same behavior as defined by the Update Mode property. - The Data Buffering property is used to enable or disable data buffering.
 Refer to the specific section earlier in this chapter for more information.
-Note that data buffering must also be enabled at the tag set level if it is to occur. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
+Note that data buffering must also be enabled at the tag set level if it is to occur. - The Storage Device property is used to control the storage location used by this connector.
+For FlexEdge models, a value of Default will store data to internal memory, Thumb Drive will store data to a USB Memory Stick if installed, and Extended will store data to the memory card. - The Host Name 1 and Host Name 2 properties are used to specify the names of the MQTT servers to which the connector will publish data and from which it will receive subscription updates.
 They may be provided as an IP address or an actual hostname, but connections using TLS will typically require a name if the server certificate is to be validated.
 The connector will start by trying to connect to Host Name 1 and will then move to Host Name 2 if a connection cannot be successfully established.
 If neither host is responsive, the connector will wait for the back-off time and then begin the cycle again. - The Client ID property is used to specify the client identifier that will be included in the MQTT frames.
 The exact interpretation of this value will vary according to the server to which you are connecting.
 The value is also used to construct the default topic names if these are not specified. - The Publication Topic is used to specify the MQTT topic to which the connector will publish a JSON fragment containing the device and tag data.
-If you do not specify a value, \$crimson/generic/device-id/pub will be used, with the device-id portion being replaced by the Client ID property.
+If you do not specify a value,

+\$crimson/generic/device-id/pub will be used, with the device-id portion being replaced by the Client ID property.
 The dollar sign will be omitted if the Drop Dollar Sign property is set to Yes.